greenrobot/EventBus/README.md

 EventBus
 ========
 EventBus is an Android optimized publish/subscribe event bus.

-A typical use case for Android apps is gluing Activities, Fragments, and background threads together.
-Conventional wiring of those elements often introduces complex and error-prone dependencies and life cycle issues.
-With EventBus propagating listeners through all participants (e.g. background service -> activity -> multiple fragments or helper classes) becomes deprecated.
-EventBus decouples event senders and receivers and thus simplifies communication between app components.
+An event bus eases the communication between Activities, Fragments, and background threads together without introducing complex and error-prone dependencies and life cycle issues.
+EventBus propagates event all participants (e.g. background service -> activity -> multiple fragments or helper classes).
+EventBus decouples event senders and receivers and simplifies event and data exchange between app components.
 Less code, better quality.
-And you don't need to implement a single interface!
+(And you don't need to implement a single interface!)

 General Usage and API
 ---------------------
-In EventBus, subscribers implement event handling methods and register themselves to the bus.
-Posted events are delivered to matching event handling methods based on their event type (the Java class/interfaces implemented by the event).
+In EventBus, *subscribers* implement event handling `onEventXXX` methods and register themselves to the bus.
+The events are delivered to matching event handling methods based on their arguments.

 Using EventBus takes four simple steps:
 1. Define your event class as a POJO